borntofrappe/game-development/02 Breakout/Breakout — Assignment/README.md

 ### Bug

-In the _Utils_ function `GenerateQuadsPaddles` I found a mistake in the way the third size is included.
+In the function `GenerateQuadsPaddles` I found a mistake in the way the third size is included.

 ```diff
 -quads[counter] = love.graphics.newQuad(x + 96, y, 32, 16, atlas:getDimensions())